jmontoya2108/FinalProject-Group_AGandJM/README.md

 Positive → Negative (optimism often subtle in finance)

 Streamlit Deployment

-A simple Streamlit interface allows users to:
+A simple Streamlit demo app allows users to:
 Type any financial headline
 Receive real-time sentiment prediction
 See probability scores for each class